poly000/booru_spider/README.md

 * CLI-1.3.1

  edited output

  fix: danbooru able to search tags

 * CLI-1.3

  no more jq needs

  <b>use [Git for Windows](https://git-scm.com/download/win) & [aria2](https://github.com/aria2/aria2/releases) then you can run it on shitty windows</b>

 * CLI-1.2

  some changes

  filters added

  danbooru able to search tags

  outfile able to rename

 * v1.0.5b > CLI-1.1

- deleted some '\n'
+ removed some '\n'

- some changes
+ something changed

  kdialog to read